Raxxius/ifsc-viewing-site/README.md

 :heavy_check_mark: I want to enter the site and easily be able to see the avalible competitions.

+:cross: When I click on a competition I want to get an overview of current score, which climber is currently climbing and what the scores are.

+:cross: As the contest progresses I want to be able to see the scoreboard update in real time.

+:cross: I want to have access to the details of the current climber, including access to their social media sites.

+:heavy_check_mark: I want my position saved so that if I leave the site and return I can continue watching at the position that I left.

+YouTube is inadequate for the user experience as it fails on the score section - requiring the score to be directly accessed outside the video field.

+YouTube also has no links to climbers social media, but this could be added to the further information section, although this would clutter the section due to the non-dynamic nature of the section.

+## Twitch.tv

+Twitch is a livestreaming service that focuses in gaming, but has other areas such as music and just chatting.

+### Twitch.tv assesment for project

+from the required UserStories, YouTube has the following assesement

+:heavy_check_mark: I want to enter the site and easily be able to see the avalible competitions.

+:heavy_check_mark: When I click on a competition I want to get an overview of current score, which climber is currently climbing and what the scores are.

+:cross: As the contest progresses I want to be able to see the scoreboard update in real time.

+:heavy_check_mark: I want to have access to the details of the current climber, including access to their social media sites.

+:heavy_check_mark: I want my position saved so that if I leave the site and return I can continue watching at the position that I left.

+Twitch has a lot of features that match for the project

+## Lolesport

+Another esports site

+:heavy_check_mark: I want to enter the site and easily be able to see the avalible competitions.

--[] When I click on a competition I want to get an overview of current score, which climber is currently climbing and what the scores are.
+:heavy_check_mark: When I click on a competition I want to get an overview of current score, which climber is currently climbing and what the scores are.

--[] As the contest progresses I want to be able to see the scoreboard update in real time.
+:heavy_check_mark: As the contest progresses I want to be able to see the scoreboard update in real time.

--[] I want to have access to the details of the current climber, including access to their social media sites.
+:heavy_check_mark: I want to have access to the details of the current climber, including access to their social media sites.

--[x] I want my position saved so that if I leave the site and return I can continue watching at the position that I left.
+:heavy_check_mark: I want my position saved so that if I leave the site and return I can continue watching at the position that I left.

-- [x] test
+The Lolesport website has all the features match

+# Website design

+The basic layout of the website will comprise 4 components

+1. Navbar - floats at the top of the page while scrolling, will allow easy access to the menu.

+2. Viewscreen - largest component, direct link to youtube video.
+Will shrink to bottom left of the screen if scrolled past to climber information section.

+3. Current score - dynamically updated with video timestamp via external API.

+4. Climber information panel - dynamically update with video timestamp via external API.